ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 3. Create an Organisational Unit:

-An OU was created with the name `_Admins` via the recently installed Active Directory User and Computers.
+An OU was created with the name `_ADMINS` via the recently installed Active Directory User and Computers.
 This OU will be populated in the next step.

 4. Create admin user account:

 A new user account was created with the prefix `a-` attached to the username, denoting that it is an admin account.
-The user was then made a member of `Domain Admins`, listing them in the `_Admins` OU.
+The user was then made a member of `Domain Admins`, listing them in the `_ADMINS` OU.

 5. login as newly created admin account